Taking a breath: Runners share how they fight against stress

 Runners are finding different methods that work for them.

 “I like to de-stress by playing video games and board games with the people who live with me.
-It feels good to be able to escape reality through games, especially some good mind and strategy games,” Brenda Flores, liberal studies graduate student, wrote in a Facebook comment.
+It feels good to be able to escape reality through games, especially some good mind and strategy games,” Brenda Flores, a liberal studies graduate student, wrote in a Facebook comment.

 Some Runners prefer to mix up their relaxation methods, opting for a variety of activities.
 Having different options and things to do can be helpful when looking for a way to relieve stress.